 50 Products That Are Still Made in America

-As the economy has become increasingly global, it's become steadily more difficult to find products made in the United States when shopping at retailers across the nation.
+As the economy has become increasingly global, it's become steadily more difficult to find products made in the United States.
 For many consumers, "Made in USA" is a mark of quality that makes a purchase more worthwhile.
 In a 2015 survey by Consumer Reports, nearly 8 in 10 respondents said they prefer to buy American-made, and more than 6 in 10 said they're willing to pay 10 percent more.
 Although many popular brands seem to be stamped with "Made in China" labels, there are still companies whose products are manufactured right here in the USA.

 Often associated with cross-country road trips of yesteryear, the iconic aluminum Airstream trailer is now the oldest luxury trailer in the industry.
 Its longevity is thanks in large part to the high-quality manufacturing processes at the company's plant in Jackson Center, Ohio, which still employs nearly 500 people.
 Airstream's smaller trailers cost upward of $30,000, although branded clothing and accessories are available at its online store.

 Gibson guitars are among the most iconic instruments in popular music, and the company is fittingly based in Nashville, also known as Music City.
 The company was founded in Michigan more than a century ago and now manufactures its guitars at factories in Tennessee and Montana.
-Prices vary widely, from around $100 on the low end to well over $10,000 for new guitars on Amazon.
+Prices vary widely, from around $100 on the low end to well over $8,000 for certain guitars on Amazon.
 But the company's future is uncertain -- in March it was reported it was reeling under crushing debt and potentially headed for bankruptcy protection.

 Wilson is the official supplier of footballs to the National Football League, and each pigskin is handmade in America.
 More than 4,000 leather footballs are produced daily at the company's facility in Ada, Ohio, which employs 120 people.
-Wilson's footballs start around $10 for junior models on Amazon.
+Wilson's footballs start around $22 on Amazon with a pump and tee.

-The Chesapeake Bay Candle factory in Maryland employs 130 full-time employees who churn out more than half a million scented candles each month.
-Its home-fragrance products are sold in popular retail stores like Target, as well as online, with prices starting around $4 for small candles.
+The Chesapeake Bay Candle factory in Maryland employs 100 full-time employees who churn out more than a half-million scented candles each month.
+Its home-fragrance products are sold in popular retail stores like Target, as well as online, with prices of around $6 for small candles.
 Things may change on the manufacturing side, though.
 In September, a $75 million sale of the company was announced.

 The KitchenAid mixer has been around in one form or another for more than 100 years now.
 The mixers are still produced at the company's flagship plant in Greenville, Ohio, even as KitchenAid has come to manufacture many non-American-made appliances, as well.
 The iconic stand mixers (starting at $200 on Amazon) are noted for their performance and durability.

 Only 2 percent of shoes sold in America are made here, including Allen Edmonds footwear.
 The company specializes in painstakingly crafted, hand-stitched men's dress shoes of varying styles and widths.
-The company's shoes are understandably expensive, but its website includes a clearance section with slippers starting at $57, moccasins at $97, and loafers at $127.
+The company's shoes are understandably expensive, but its website includes a clearance section with slippers starting at $57, moccasins at $77, and wingtips at $97.

 Founded in 2007, Green Toys makes environmentally friendly plastic toys from recycled milk jugs.
 Its entire manufacturing process takes place in California, a state notorious for strict safety and business regulations.
 Nonetheless Green Toys has become a top seller of eco-friendly children's toys, offering miniature toy vehicles and sorting sets that start under $10 and rarely exceed $30.

-Aquasana creates water filters to reduce contaminants in tap water while leaving behind helpful minerals like magnesium and calcium.
-The company behind Aquasana, Sun Water Systems, has based all its manufacturing in Texas, meaning high-end filtration systems like the Clean Water Machine ($130) and adjustable showerhead filter ($70) are completely American-made.
+Aquasana creates water filters to reduce contaminants in tap water while leaving behind helpful minerals such as magnesium and calcium.
+The company behind Aquasana, Sun Water Systems, has based all its manufacturing in Texas, meaning high-end filtration systems including the Clean Water Machine ($130) and adjustable showerhead filter ($64.50) are completely American-made.

 Every art supply sold under the Crayola label is manufactured at the company's flagship factory in Easton, Pennsylvania -- also the site of one of the company's extravagant Crayola Experience retail sites.
 An average day's production totals 13 million crayons alone.
 Prices usually range from $5 to $25 for sets of colored pencils, chalk, silly putty eggs, paint, and more.